UK Driving Test Pass Rates 2026: Latest DVSA Stats, Faults & How to Pass First Time

 5. Wanstead – 40.4%

-Theory Test Pass Rates Vary by Location
+UK-Wide Theory Test Pass Rates by Location

 Similar to practical tests, theory test pass rates also differ geographically.
 Areas with the highest pass rates often correlate with isolated, low-population areas.